Challenges Before Theatre Commands – Indian Defence Review

 In essence, there are two reasons that are cited in favour of the creation of theatre-commands.

-At a time when the national is in a very bad shape, there has to be tightening of the
+At a time when the national economy is in a very bad shape, there has to be tightening of the

 belt by the three forces.
 One should not be surprised if finance minister Nirmala Sitharaman